-Name: Jerónimo José ESCRIBANO ALISIO Nationalities: Spanish, Chilean, Argentinian Date and place of birth: Cordoba, Argentina, 27/09/1985 Place of residence: Barcelona, Spain
+Name: Jerónimo José ESCRIBANO ALISIO Nationalities: Spanish, Chilean, Argentinian Date and place of birth: Cordoba, Argentina, 27/09/1985 Place of residence: Paris, France

 The main scientific interest of the Experienced Researcher (ER) is atmospheric composition data assimilation, in particular aerosol data assimilation.
-The ER has a solid background in applied mathematics (mathematical engineering) and physics, and holds a MSc and a PhD in atmospheric sciences.
-His expertise covers therefore diverse research disciplines which he has always kept focused towards the solution of environmental issues.
+This field combines a variety of research disciplines and it has a significant impact upon multiple environmental and human dimensions.
+The ER has a solid background on applied mathematics (mathematical engineering), and MSc and PhD studies on atmospheric sciences.

-The ER has initially worked on statistical evaluation and analysis of emission inventories of gaseous compounds and analyses of satellite aerosol retrievals.
-During the last years he has been involved primarily in aerosol data assimilation and numerical modelling.
-During his PhD, the ER implemented and evaluated a dust emission scheme for the LMDZ atmospheric model and improved the associated aerosol module.
+The ER has previously worked on statistical evaluations and analyses of emission inventories of gaseous compounds, analytical and modelling analyses of aerosol retrievals from satellite, and over the last years he has been involved mainly in aerosol data assimilation and numerical modelling.
+During his PhD, the ER implemented and evaluated a dust emission scheme into the LMDZ atmospheric model and improved the associated aerosol module.
 He also designed and implemented a variational data assimilation system, and performed an exhaustive analysis of the data assimilation products and methods.
-Special emphasis was given to the error uncertainty balance problem, bias correction, cost function minimization methods and to the description of the observational uncertainties within the assimilation system.
-Furthermore, he has handled a range of aerosol-related observations including (CALIOP/CALIPSO) LIDAR measurements, and aerosol optical depth, both satellite-based (MODIS, MISR, SEVIRI, PARASOL) and ground-based (AERONET).
-More recently, the ER has worked in the CAMS43 project (of the Copernicus Atmosphere Monitoring Service, ECMWF/European Commission), where he was in charge of the exploratory study for the assimilation of short-wave satellite measured radiance for aerosol assimilation in the IFS model.
-This implied dealing with radiative transfer models and collaborating with different development teams in Europe and the US.
-He is participating in a collaboration project that aims to quantify the information content of individual AERONET stations within the whole network in terms of AOD and AAOD (absorption AOD), to be used in AOD data assimilation.
+Special emphasis was given to the error uncertainty balance problem, bias correction, cost function minimization methods and to the description of the observational uncertainties within the DA system.
+The ER has worked with a range of aerosol-related observations including (CALIOP/CALIPSO) LIDAR measurements, and aerosol optical depth, both satellite-based (MODIS, MISR, SEVIRI, PARASOL) and ground-based (AERONET).
+More recently, the ER has been working in the CAMS43 project (of the Copernicus Atmosphere Monitoring Service, ECMWF/European Commission), where he is in charge of the exploratory study for the assimilation of short-wave satellite measured radiance for aerosol DA in the IFS model.
+This implies dealing with radiative transfer models and collaborating with the development teams in Europe and the US.
+He is also participating in a collaboration project that aims to quantify the information content of AERONET stations within the network in terms of AOD and AAOD (absorption AOD), to be used in AOD data assimilation.